zerollzeng/tiny-tensorrt/plugin/CuteSamplePlugin/README.md

+## Current this template still have some bugs, will fix it ASAP! if you have some advises, BRING ME AN ISSUE!

 ## A Cute custom onnx plugin template

 Want to implement a custom plugin for your onnx model that deploy on onnx and don't know where to start? here is a simple template, let's go!